All you need to know on being a digital Landlord!

 |Mythic||300 Shards||Purple||50% for 14 hours|

-Owning Land in Honeyland offers a passive way to participate in Honeyland.
+Owning Land in Honeyland offers a more low maintenance way to participate in Honeyland.
 Owners automatically receive commissions and entry fees (paid in Honey directly to their in-game wallet) each time a Bee Hunts or Harvests on their Land.

 NOTE: Based on the level of their Land, Landowners can charge between 0% and 10% commission per Hunt and receive between 0.0 and 1.0 Honey entry fee per Harvest.